-HPEF is offering a new opportunity for Continuing Education Credits through the American Institute of Architects (AIA).
+HPEF offers the opportunity for Continuing Education Credits through the American Institute of Architects (AIA).
 Learning units meeting the requirements of the AIA Continuing Education System are available online through a series of quizzes based on the National Park Service Preservation Briefs.
 The quizzes are a collaborative project of the Historic Preservation Education Foundation and the AIA Historic Resources Committee.
+More information.

 Throughout his long career as a National Park Service architect, Lee Nelson helped nurture and shape the historic preservation movement in the United States.
 He was a co-founder of the Association for Preservation Technology International and led the restoration of Independence Hall and other historic sites.
-Working with scholars and archivists at the University of Oregon Library, HPEF is developing a detailed annotated bibliography of Lee Nelson’s papers to aid those interested in utilizing the collection in the future.
-The completed bibliography will be posted on this site in the coming months.
+Working with a University of Oregon student intern and staff at the University's Special Collections & University Archives, HPEF has developed a detailed annotated bibliography of Lee Nelson’s papers to aid those interested in utilizing the collection in the future.
+More information.

 HPEF is a sponsor of the Building Technology Heritage Library (BTHL), a web-based digitized collection of archival architectural and construction trade catalogs, house plan books, and related publications.
 The library was established in 2006 by the Association for Preservation Technology International (APT) to provide design professionals, building owners, historians, preservationists, and others with an in-depth look at early building construction material culture.
 At present, the collection contains over 3,100 items from the nineteenth century through 1964.
 In 2014, HPEF renewed its commitment to the Building Technology Heritage Library by awarding APT a grant through the HPEF Partners in Training initiative.
 The funding will enable the BTHL to add approximately 1,200 items from the Southeastern Architectural Archive's trade catalog collection at Tulane University.
 Visit the library.